 “The UK represents the best possible way to redistribute wealth across the country.”
 Kezia Dugdale, the intellectually challenged leader of Labour’s Scottish group, in an interview with BBC Scotland’s Gary Robertson.
 According to her logic that makes the UK the third country in the UK, after… erm… Scotland and England.

 “Murray England’s Best Hope in Games.”
-Daily Express headline on tennis great Andy Murray playing for the United Kingdom.
+Daily Express headline on tennis great Andy Murray playing for Great Britain.

 “You know, I always like people [racing drivers] who race for their country.
 Stirling Moss always drives English.”
 Jay Leno, former talk show host and car nut on Stirling Moss who raced predominantly Germany’s Mercedes-Benz and Porsche.

 “You have a wonderful British accent.”
 American interviewer to actor Hugh Grant.
 For the record, Grant has Scottish grandparents, wealthy ship builders.

 “Your wonderful Queen of England.”
 French politician of HRH Queen Elizabeth II, a frequent error.
 Her title is not ‘Queen of England’.

 “The UK economy needs HS2.”
 David Higgins, Chairman HS2, selling the High-Speed Train proposal that will travel only as far as Manchester from London.

 “Familiar British Modernists at Kettle’s Yard.”
-Andrew Lambirth, normally accurate art critic of The Spectator, on a Cambridge exhibition in which not a single Scottish modernist is represented.
+Andrew Lambirth, normally accurate art critic of The Spectator, on a Cambridge exhibition in which not a single Scottish modernist was represented.